john-cd/cheatsheets/docs/Search/ElasticSearch.md

 Elasticsearch supports the following simple field types:

-* String: string
+- String: string
-* Whole number: byte, short, integer, long
+- Whole number: byte, short, integer, long
-* Floating-point: float, double
+- Floating-point: float, double
-* Boolean: boolean
+- Boolean: boolean
-* Date: date
+- Date: date

 Fields of type string are, by default, considered to contain full text.
 That is, their value will be passed through an analyzer before being indexed, and a full-text query on the field will pass the query string through an analyzer before searching.
 The two most important mapping attributes for string fields are index and analyzer.

 The index attribute controls how the string will be indexed.
 It can contain one of three values:

-* analyzed  First analyze the string and then index it.
+- `analyzed`: First analyze the string and then index it.
 In other words, index this field as full text.
-* not_analyzed  Index this field, so it is searchable, but index the value exactly as specified.
+- `not_analyzed`: Index this field, so it is searchable, but index the value exactly as specified.
 Do not analyze it.
-* no  Don’t index this field at all.
+- `no`: Don’t index this field at all.
 This field will not be searchable.

 If we want to map the field as an exact value, we need to set it to not_analyzed: